paratestphp/paratest/README.md

     with `--runner WrapperRunner`.
 It spawns one "worker"-process for each parallel process (`-p`), executes the bootstrapping once and reuses these processes for each test executed.
 That way the overhead of process spawning and bootstrapping is reduced to the minimum.

+ 3. **Choose between per-testcase- and per-testmethod-parallelization with `-f`**

+    Given you have few testcases (classes) with many long running methods, you should use the `-f` option to enable the `functional mode` and allow different methods of the same class to be executed in parallel.
+Keep in mind that the default is per-testcase-parallelization to address inter-testmethod dependencies.
+Note that in most projects, using `-f` is **slower** since each test **method** will need to be bootstrapped separately.

  4. **Tune batch max size `--max-batch-size`**